LRB-IIMCB/ninetails/README.md

 ## Introduction

 **Ninetails** detects and characterises non-adenosine nucleotides embedded within poly(A) tails of Oxford Nanopore sequencing reads.
 It currently supports three pipelines:

+**WARNING! cDNA pipeline under construction!
+Please do not use it for now!**

 | Pipeline | Basecaller | Input format | Function |
 |---|---|---|---|